 - Use evaluation to improve your online teaching

-This presentation is suitable for faculty at all levels of experience with online teaching.
 After you learn how to gather information through self-evaluation, peer review, and student feedback, the supplemental materials included with this session will help you make changes and access the support you need.
 You’ll receive:

 - Sample documents

 - Dos and don’ts

 Whether you’re an old hand at distance education or this is your first experience with online teaching, How Can I Get Useful Feedback to Improve My Online Teaching? will help you gather the information you need to be a better online instructor.
 The presentation is valuable for instructors teaching at any institution offering distance education.

 It can also accommodate even the busiest schedule.